Getting Started on Heroku with Ruby

 Add-on: postgresql-elliptical-30581

-The example app you deployed already has database functionality - it has a controller and database model for widgets - which you should be able to reach by visiting your app’s URL and appending ‘/widgets’.
+The example app you deployed already has database functionality.
+It has a controller and database model for widgets, used by your app’s ‘/widgets’ page.
+You can visit the page by appending ‘/widgets’ to your app’s URL.

-If you do visit the URL, you’ll see an error page appear.
-Check out the error message in using heroku logs
+If you visit the URL, you see an error page appear.
+Check out the error message using heroku logs

-or in Papertrail, and you’ll see something like this:
+or in Papertrail to see something like this:

 2014-07-08T14:52:37.884178+00:00 app[web.1]: Started GET "/widgets" for 94.174.204.242 at 2014-07-08 14:52:37 +0000